-Having to be on the road on Thanksgiving Day is already a pain because of the traffic, but being prepared for that and whatever else this holiday throws at you may make if a little easier to get through.
+Driving on Thanksgiving Day is already a pain because of the traffic, but being prepared for that and whatever else this holiday throws at you may make it a little easier to get through.